Houston Real Estate Litigation Lawyers

 A clear title is essential to protect your investment.
 If the title is in dispute, talk to a real estate litigation lawyer.

-- Real Property Contract Disputes: Real estate contract disputes can take many forms.
+- Real Property Breach of Contract Disputes: Real estate contract disputes can take many forms.
 Some of the more common cases we deal with are as follows:

 - Fraud in a Real Estate Transaction.
 A fraud action usually arises when the seller of real estate has either misrepresented the condition of the property or failed to disclose a defect prior to closing.
 Many times, these conditions involve foundation problems, prior flooding, prior water damage, electrical problems and many other undisclosed defects.
 We have represented both buyers and sellers in fraud lawsuits.
 If you purchased property and found that the seller fraudulently deceived you through misrepresentation or lack of disclosure, call our firm today.
 Likewise, if you have been sued or accused of fraud in relation to the sale of your property, we can represent you in fighting unwarranted allegations.
 Talk to a lawyer who understands the real estate business and your concerns.